 The ISK middle school offers a rigorous program appropriate for the age and development of middle level learners with exposure to a variety of academic, physical and creative activities.
 Our standards-based curriculum is concept-based and designed to foster innovation, critical thinking, and curiosity.
 We strive to support the emotional and physical growth of our students through our advisory program, health education, and a variety of co-curricular activities.
 Within our rigorous program, we embrace flexibility to meet the unique personal and academic needs of diverse learners to provide an inclusive and fun learning environment that fosters a passion for learning.

-Relevance is at the heart of our middle school.
+Relevance is at the heart of our Middle School.
 Our program provides students with multiple opportunities to make connections across the curriculum and with their lives.
 The ISK Middle School curriculum is dynamic, based on the needs of 21st century learners, and incorporates best practices in education.
-There are also numerous opportunities for students to make

 We provide multiple opportunities for parents to become involved in ISK as education is a shared responsibility among home, school, and community.